k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 The following is an example of a transaction's behavior in the loop when not all Stages inside the loop are transactional.

 - The transaction begins at the **Load** Stage and is followed by a commit since the **Commit** Stage is not transactional.
 - Then the second transaction begins at the **Load 2** Stage and is followed by a commit in the second iteration after the end of **Load** Stage.
-At the end of data set, the commit occurs at the end of the loop.
+- On the last iteration of a data set, the commit occurs at the end of the loop at the **Load 2** Stage.

 ![image](images/99_23_complex_ex.PNG)